The Third Charm

-The Third Charm (Korean: 제3의 매력) is a 2018 South Korean television series directed by Pyo Min-soo and starring Seo Kang-joon and Esom.
+The Third Charm (Korean: 제3의 매력) is a 2018 South Korean drama directed by Pyo Min-soo and starring Seo Kang-joon and Esom.
 It explores the real side of relationships between couples.
-It aired from September 28 to November 17, 2018, on JTBC's Fridays and Saturdays at 23:00 (KST) time slot.
+The series aired on JTBC from September 28 to November 17, 2018, every Friday and Saturday at 23:00 (KST).

 Synopsis

-A romantic comedy that follows the realistic romance of two individuals with completely opposite personalities who unexpectedly met on a group blind date.
+The drama follows the realistic romance of a couple with completely opposite personalities who unexpectedly met on a group blind date.

-On Joon-young (Seo Kang-joon) is a 20-year-old university student.
-He is a neat, good student, wearing unassuming glasses, jeans, white socks and white sneakers.
-He does not care about fashion.
-He plans more than necessary and is very sensitive.
-Joon-young then takes part in his first blind date.
-There, he meets Young-jae and they begin to date.
+On Joon-young (Seo Kang-joon) is a sensitive 20-year-old university student who does not care about fashion and plans more than necessary.
+He takes part in his first blind date, where he meets Young-jae; they begin to date.

-Lee Young-jae (Esom), who is also 20-years-old, is emotional, spontaneous and honest.
+Lee Young-jae (Esom) is a cold, yet spontaneous and honest 20-year-old girl.
 She does not have parents, but she is really close to her older brother.
 They live together and rely on each other.
 Her dream is to become rich and she decided to work as a hairdresser's assistant rather than going to a university.
 A friend then dragged her to a blind meeting with a university student.
 There, she meets Joon-young who has a totally different personality from her.